a20351766/udo.1.4.0/docs/source/operations_service.rst

 ======================

 The peer and the orderer host an HTTP server that offers a RESTful "operations" API.
-This API is unrelated to the Fabric network services and is intended to be used by operators, not administrators or "users" of the network.
+This API is unrelated to the UDO network services and is intended to be used by operators, not administrators or "users" of the network.

 The API exposes the following capabilities: